sav-che/TL-2/README.md

 # TL-2 vault for Obsidian

 This is a repository for digital version of **Taxonomic literature : a selective guide to botanical publications and collections with dates, commentaries and types, ed.
 2** (usually abbreviated **TL-2**).
-It is presented as a folder-based "vault" for [Obsidian](https://obsidian.md/) and can be either viewed online (https://tl2.io) or used offline from your own Obsidian installation.
+It is presented as a folder-based markdown-formatted "vault" for [Obsidian](https://obsidian.md/) and can be either viewed online (https://tl2.io) or used offline from your own Obsidian installation.

 ## Offline setup